 Social Security and Medical Insurance

 Social security is regulated by law 87-01 and provides that all employers should contribute to their employee’s health insurance, retirement labor risk funds as follows:

 Social Solidarity Fund

-As for the health insurance, employer should enrol employees at an Administradora de Riesgos de Salud (ARS) (Health risks administrator).
+As for the health insurance, an employer should enrol employees at an Administradora de Riesgos de Salud (ARS) (Health risks administrator).

 DATE OF PAYMENT: Employers should make corresponding payment for all aforementioned obligations within the first three (3) days of each month directly to TESORERIA DE LA SEGURIDAD SOCIAL (TSS) through www.tss.gov.do and payments can be made in local banks or through internet banking.

 Employers are compelled to register workers at the SISTEMA DOMINICANO DE SEGURIDAD SOCIAL (SDSS) and to keep updated information regarding salaries and amendments to it.
-Failure to register workers and not to pay contribution quota towards social security system will cause the employer to be liable for damages to worker and his/her family.
+Failure to register workers and not to pay contribution quota towards social security system will cause the employer to be liable for damages to the worker and his/her family.